-The OMM and MOM can be installed on a Rocky 9 Linux server (dedicated hardware or VM).
+The OMM and MOM can be installed on a Rocky 9 Linux server (dedicated hardware or Virtual Maschine) or as a Hyper-V package which includes virtual hard disk (VHDX) file.
 The Linux OS software is only part of an OVA deliverable.
 If you do not want to run OMM or MOM in a virtual environment, you must have an appropriate Rocky 9 installation in place before installing the application as an RPM package.
+In Hyper-V installations have to be installed the Virtual Machine Configuration (VMCX) files and Virtual Runtime (VMRS) files.